Updated February 8, 2021

 You can enable custom terms of service - You may need to include a specific opt-in message prior to starting a new session.
 That requires enabling custom terms of service for your patients during check-in available in Professional and Clinic accounts.

 Only the Provider name and email address is required to open an account.
-Nothing more personal information is required, though some optional services (such as Stripe payment system) may request more.
+No No other personal information is required, though some optional services (such as Stripe payment system) may request more.

 Patient data are not stored - Doxy.me does not store protected health information about your patients.